 In 2022, Emily passed legislation to lower prescription drug prices in Colorado and to prevent insurance companies from interfering in the doctor - patient relationship for step therapy.

-Emily serves as Vice Chair of the House Public & Behavioral Health and Human Services Committee and serves on the Health & Insurance Committee.
+Prior to her appointment to the Joint Budget Committee, Emily served as Vice Chair of the House Public & Behavioral Health and Human Services Committee and served on the Health & Insurance Committee.